KP solitons and total positivity for the Grassmannian: From soliton solutions to soliton graphs

+The equation for a line-soliton in an asymptotic contour plot is the same as in \eqref{eq-soliton}, except that the constant term on the right-hand side is $0$ (this is immediate from the definition of asymptotic contour plot).

-\begin{remark} Consider a line-soliton given by (\ref{eq-soliton}).
+\begin{remark} Consider a line-soliton given by (\ref{eq-soliton}) for fixed $\t=(t_3,\ldots,t_m)$.
 Compute the angle $\Psi_{[i,j]}$ between the line-soliton of type $[i,j]$ and the positive $y$-axis, measured in the counterclockwise direction, so that the negative $x$-axis has an angle of $\frac{\pi}{2}$ and the positive $x$-axis has an angle of $-\frac{\pi}{2}$.
-Then $\tan \Psi_{[i,j]} = \kappa_i+\kappa_j$, so we refer to $\kappa_i+\kappa_j$ as the \emph{slope} of the $[i,j]$ line-soliton (see Figure \ref{fig:1soliton}). \end{remark}
+Then $\tan \Psi_{[i,j]} = \kappa_i+\kappa_j$, so we refer to $\kappa_i+\kappa_j$ as the \emph{slope} of the $[i,j]$ line-soliton (see Figure \ref{fig:1soliton}).
+Also note that the location of the line depends on the ratio of the Pl\"ucker coordinates corresponding to the dominant exponentials on either side of the line-soliton. \end{remark}

-We will be interested in the combinatorial structure of a contour plot, that is, the pattern of how line-solitons interact with each other.
+We will be interested in the combinatorial structure of asymptotic contour plots, that is, the pattern of how line-solitons interact with each other.
 Generically we expect a point at which several line-solitons meet to have degree $3$; we regard such a point as a trivalent vertex.
-Three line-solitons meeting at a trivalent vertex exhibit a {\it resonant interaction} (this corresponds to the {\it balancing condition} for a tropical curve).
-See Section \ref{resonance}.
+Three line-solitons meeting at a trivalent vertex exhibit a {\it resonant interaction} (this corresponds to the {\it balancing condition} for a tropical curve), see Section \ref{resonance}.
 One may also have two line-solitons which cross over each other, forming an $X$-shape: we call this an \emph{$X$-crossing}, but do not regard it as a vertex.
 See Figure \ref{contour-soliton} for examples.
-As mentioned above, in general, there exists a phase-shift at each $X$-crossing (see \cite{CK3}).
-However the line-segments corresponding to the phase-shifts have the constant lengths, and we ignore them in this paper.
-Vertices of degree greater than $4$ are also possible.

-\begin{definition} A contour plot $\CC_{t}(u_A)$ is called \emph{generic} if all interactions of line-solitons are at trivalent vertices or are $X$-crossings. \end{definition}
+We will give more details about X-crossings in Section \ref{X-crossing}.